cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     ```shell
     (cd ~/nuttx && openocd -f interface/ftdi/olimex-arm-usb-tiny-h.cfg -f target/stm32f4x.cfg -c init -c "reset halt" -c "flash write_image erase nuttx.bin 0x08000000")
     ```
-    >**Note:** You may have to hold press the reset button for a little while in order to start the board bootloader and make possible the flash process.
+    >**Note:** You may have to hold press the reset button for a little while in order to start the board boot-loader and make possible the flash process.
     Read [stm32-e407 board manual](https://www.olimex.com/Products/ARM/ST/STM32-E407/resources/STM32-E407.pdf) to have more detailed information about the flashing process.

     >**Note:** After you get the output: "wrote *X* bytes from file nuttx.bin in *X*s (*X* KiB/s)", a debugger server is started.
-    The Debugger server is not necesay so you may close it (press ctrl + c).
+    The Debugger server is not necessary so you may close it (press ctrl + c).

 1. **Open serial communication terminal and start publisher example**